FOUNDATIONS OF BUILDING A STADIUM

 LOCATING THE IDEAL STADIUM SITE

 An area with a high population density is also a desirable factor, as this will provide a large enough customer base to generate large crowd sizes.
-Heavily populated areas are also more likely to include the market amenities and commercial establishments that appeal to the modern sports fan.
-Finally, the land must be suitable for accommodating a large structure for several decades.
+Heavily populated areas are also more likely to include market amenities and commercial establishments that appeal to the modern sports fan.
+Finally, you should also determine if the stadium is for high school, college or professional applications.

 THE STADIUM DESIGN PROCESS